How Do You Catch Plaice from the Sea Shore?

 Where Can You Find Plaice?

-Plaice can be found all over the UK and Irish coasts, as well as far south extending to the Mediterranean.
+Hiking around the UK & British Isles, alongside Irish coasts, as well as far south extending to the Mediterranean.
 Their habitat also stretches to the north throughout Norway and Russia.

 Plaice season in the UK starts around the end of February, with the fish mainly caught in the south, west, and as far north as the Scottish border.